 Those who choose to flag their abstract in this way will also be asked to submit their NIH biosketch as well as documentation that all authors agree to make the abstract available to the industry participants.

 Flagged abstracts and search terms (along with biosketch) will be made available for review by potential industry and venture capital partners prior to the annual meeting.
-The SID staff will schedule meetings during the Academic – Industry Partnership Session scheduled during the IID Meeting (Wednesday May 8, 10 am-12pm).
+The SID staff will schedule meetings during the Academic – Industry Partnership Project Session scheduled during the 2014 SID Meeting (Thursday, May 8, 2014).

 Industry Partner Session-SID Annual Meeting